Optimal Capacity Modification for Many-To-One Matching Problems: Introduction

 As to what defines a good matching, the answer varies from application to application.
-The arguably most prominent and well-known concept is that of \myemph{stable} matchings~\cite{GaleShapley1962,GusfieldIrving1989,Manlove2013}, which ensures that no two agents form a blocking pair, i.e., they do not prefer to be matched with each other over their assigned partners.
+The arguably most prominent and well-known concept is that of \myemph{stable} matching~\cite{GaleShapley1962,GusfieldIrving1989,Manlove2013}, which ensures that no two agents form a blocking pair, i.e., they do not prefer to be matched with each other over their assigned partners.
 Stability is a key desideratum and has been a standard criterion for many matching applications.
 On the other hand, the simplest concept is to ensure that every student is matched, and we call such matching a \myemph{perfect} matching.
 Note that having a perfect matching is particularly important in school choice or university admission since every student should at least be admitted to some school/university.
 A \myemph{Pareto-efficient} (abbrv.\ \myemph{efficient}) matching ensures that no other matching can make one student better off without making another student worse off\footnote{Not to be confused with Pareto-optimality which requires that no matching exists that can make an agent (either student or school) better off without making another agent worse off.}~\cite{Ergin2002,SoenmezAbdul2003}.
 Efficiency is very desirable for the students since it saves them from trying to find a better solution.
+A somewhat stronger restriction than Pareto-efficiency we can impose is \myemph{student-popularity}.
+We say that a matching $\mu$ is \myemph{student-popular}, if there is no other matching $\mu '$, such that strictly more students prefer their allocation in $\mu '$ than in $\mu$.

 Stability and efficiency, even though equally desirable, are not compatible with each other (i.e., they may not be satisfiable simultaneously).
-Neither is stability compatible with perfectness.
+Neither is stability compatible with student-popularity or perfectness.
+In the worst case, a stable matching may have just half the size of the largest matching.
 But what if we can modify the capacities of the schools?
 To illustrate, consider the following example with five students $u_1, \ldots$, $u_5$ and three schools~$w_1,w_2,w_3$ each with capacity one.